Bill Robinson: Popular myths, legends, and misconceptions

-The origin of the nickname "Mr. Bojangles"
+Origin of the nickname "Mr. Bojangles"

 Tales about the origin of Robinson's nickname varied across the color line, a consequence of differing opinions of him by black and white people.
 To whites, for example, his nickname "Bojangles" meant happy-go-lucky, while the Black variety artist Tom Fletcher claimed it was slang for "squabbler."
 Robinson himself said he got the nickname as a child in Richmond, which is the most commonly accepted version.

 Marriage to Fanny Clay

-The date and location of Robinson's second marriage to Fanny Clay, or even the year they met, is uncertain because the couple gave different dates and locations in interviews, possibly because they were worried about unfavorable publicity about the marriage occurring so soon after Robinson's divorce.
+The date and location of Robinson's second marriage to Fanny Clay, or the year they met, are uncertain because the couple gave different dates and locations in interviews.
+This is possibly because they were worried about unfavorable publicity about the marriage occurring so soon after Robinson's divorce.
 Robinson's biographer estimates that they met in late 1920 and were married in early 1922.

-First Meeting with Marty Forkins
+First meeting with Marty Forkins

-Robinson's meeting with Marty Forkins, the man who became his manager, is said to have occurred when Robinson, working as a waiter, spilled soup on Forkins.
-After Robinson's death, Forkins and his wife Rae Samuels admitted that Samuels made the introduction after having seen Robinson perform with his partner George Cooper.
-Their explanation was that the story was made up in order to obscure Robinson's and Cooper's partnership, and to more effectively promote Robinson as a solo act.
+Robinson's meeting with Marty Forkins, who became his manager, is said to have occurred when Robinson, working as a waiter, spilled soup on Forkins.
+After Robinson's death, Forkins and his wife Rae Samuels admitted Samuels made the introduction after having seen Robinson perform with George Cooper.
+Their explanation was that the story was intended to obscure Robinson's and Cooper's partnership, and to more effectively promote Robinson as a solo act.
 The ruse was successful, making Robinson one of the early solo acts to break vaudeville's two-colored rule, which required African-American performers to work in pairs.